FluentLenium/FluentLenium/README.md

 </dependency>
 ```

-## FluentLenium and other frameworks
+## FluentLenium Assertions

-### jUnit
+### JUnit
-FluentLenium uses jUnit by default.
-You can use test using [jUnit](http://www.junit.org) assertions, but can of course use others frameworks such as [AssertJ](https://github.com/joel-costigliola/assertj-core) or [Hamcrest](http://code.google.com/p/hamcrest/).
+FluentLenium uses JUnit by default.
+You can use test using [JUnit](http://www.junit.org) assertions, but can of course use others frameworks such as [AssertJ](https://github.com/joel-costigliola/assertj-core) or [Hamcrest](http://code.google.com/p/hamcrest/).

 ```java
 goTo("http://mywebpage/");